 But what does this all mean?
 How can we individually improve the health of our Gut?
 What if I’m healthy is this relevant to me?

-So, whether you want to take preventable steps to modify your gut microbiome to reduce risks of developing illness in the future or whether you have some current concerns, where improving the microbiome could benefit your condition or set of symptoms, read further to explore the options.
+So, whether you want to take preventable steps to modify your gut microbiome to reduce risks of developing illness in the future or whether you have some current concerns, where improving the microbiome could benefit your condition or set of symptoms, I can help guide you with what approach to take.

 Nutritional Therapy takes Gut health extremely seriously and addressing it is fundamental when supporting clients.

 Here are 3 ways in which I can support you in improving your gut health all approaches are personalised to you.